LemonHaze420/event_sdk/README.md

 an EV3:

       make -j TYPE=EV3

+These commands will build EV* scripts which use the physical address of the Dreamcast system RAM.
+This doesn't work for Retail builds of the game for obvious reasons and so to compile and run EV* scripts for use on Retail builds of the game, it's necessary to add `RETAIL=1` to the `make` command and to also add a 'P' to the `TYPE` name, for example, to build an EV3 for use on a Retail build:-

+      make -j TYPE=EV3P RETAIL=1

 ## Development

+Initial testing with the toolchain indicated that `-fPIC` seems to be working for the most part, but this needs more testing.
+It may be possible to alleviate the need of ensuring the scripts are compiled with the relevant VMA through the use of `-fPIC`.

 There are a few limitations and unresolved issues which still require some work.